 How do DUIs Impact Your Driving Record?

-Depending on the state in which you live, your driving record could be impacted indefinitely because of a DUI.
+Depending on the state where you live, your driving record could be impacted indefinitely because of a DUI.
 California happens to be one of the stricter states in the country.
 A DUI will remain on your driving record with the Department of Motor Vehicle for 10 years.
-This matters because if you happen to get another DUI within that 10-year period it would be your 2 DUI in California, which means the penalties become significantly more severe.
+This matters because if you happen to get another DUI within that 10-year period, it would be your second DUI in California, which means the penalties become significantly more severe.
+If you get a DUI in Texas, it will be on your record for life.

-California DUI penalties are based on a number of things such how severe the citation was (i.e. someone was injured as a result of your drunk driving) or if you are a repeat offender.
+California DUI penalties are similar to other states and are based on a number of things such how severe the citation was (i.e. someone was injured as a result of your drunk driving) or if you are a repeat offender.
 Penalties increase as you rack up multiple offenses:

 How Do I Prevent Getting Another DUI?

 According to the Centers for Disease Control, drunk drivers are the cause of one-third of traffic-related deaths in the United States.
-This is a major reason why laws are becoming stricter for DUI offenses.
-In order to avoid getting a DUI some tips to remember include:
+This is a major reason why laws are strict for DUI offenses.
+In order to avoid getting a DUI, some tips to remember include:

 If you’ve been convicted of a DUI and you’re looking for car insurance that won’t cost a fortune, Freeway Insurance can help.
 Request a free DUI car insurance quote online or over the phone by calling (800) 777-5620.
 Freeway can get you insured, even if you’ve been turned down by other insurance companies.